jackoalan/pi-gen/README.md

 * Talon SRX CAN controller (pnet-can)
     * Bootloader and network configuration to enable PiCAN2 DUO interface.
     * Installation of pnet-tiberius with pnet-can driver enabled.
+    * Installation of vid-tiberius for webcam streaming to HMI.

 `ENABLE_JS=1` or `ENABLE_CAN=1` may be passed to either of the build methods documented below.
 Populating the `config` file is not necessary since the